 With over a billion monthly active users, WhatsApp is one of the fastest growing social networks you should join.
 And here’s one more reason.
-After years of its users pleading for this feature, the company has finally released official WhatsApp desktop apps for Windows and Mac.
+After releasing a Windows and Mac desktop app in 2016, the company has now made the app available from the Microsoft Store.

-While it’s a welcome feature, you should know that WhatsApp Desktop is quite similar to WhatsApp Web for browsers, except for two major differences: keyboard shortcuts and desktop notifications.
+While it’s a welcome addition to the WhatsApp family, you should know that — just like the desktop app — the Store app is quite similar to WhatsApp Web for browsers, except for two major differences: keyboard shortcuts and desktop notifications.
 Apart from that, you won’t notice a difference.
 In fact, some third-party developers already make better desktop programs for WhatsApp.

 That said, this is the official app and it might offer exclusive features one day.